 Morning walk along the Taedonggang river which divides Pyongyang into west and east districts.

-Film Studio – over 1000 North Korean films were produced here with backdrops of fake locations such as Seoul, China, Japan and even Europe!
-We’ll also have a chance to dress up.
+Film Studio – over a thousand North Korean films were produced here with backdrops of fake locations such as Seoul, China, Japan and even Europe.
+We’ll also have a chance to dress up and reinact a scene from the Koryo dynasty

-A gentle hike and BBQ picnic on top of Mt Ryangak to enjoy the magnificent views of Pyongyang city below.
+A gentle hike and BBQ picnic on top of Mt Ryangak – a mountain located just on the outskirts of Pyongyang to enjoy the magnificent views of the capital

-Drive to Nampo City – a city located on the west coast of the DPRK.
+Drive to Nampo City – a major port city located two hours south west from Pyongyang

 Tae’an Friendship Glass Factory – A very retro factory in cooperation with the Chinese which produces most of the glass used in the DPRK